-U.S. carries out first prisoner transfer from Guantanamo under Trump
+U.S. transfers inmate from Guantanamo even as Trump hints at refilling it

 Trump signed an order in January to keep the detention center open and hinted in his State of the Union address to Congress this year that Islamic State or al Qaeda fighters could be added to the prison population.

-Trump also asked the Pentagon to re-examine the U.S. military’s detention policy.
+He also asked the Pentagon to re-examine the U.S. military’s detention policy.

 To that end, the Pentagon said on Wednesday it updated its guidance on criteria for transferring new detainees to Guantanamo Bay.